-The Solvency II regime came into force on January 1, 2016 in the European Union.
+The Solvency II regime came into force on January 1, 2016 in the European Economic Area.
 It was transposed into Irish law in 2015.
+The ongoing Solvency II review could lead to additional requirements for insurance and reinsurance undertakings.

-Furthermore, the supervisory and regulatory authorities could decide that the protection of policyholders and financial stability prevails over shareholders or creditors of a reinsurer when designing new regulations.
+The supervisory and regulatory authorities could develop new regulations with the objective of further strengthening the protection of policyholders and/or financial stability.
 These new regulations may then increase solvency margin obligations, thereby restricting SGLRI's underwriting capacity.

-Similarly, changes in tax legislation and regulations, or in their interpretation may have a negative impact on SGLRI's results, for instance due to the inability to recognize deferred tax assets in the future.
+Similarly, changes in tax legislation and regulations, or in their interpretation, may have a negative impact on SGLRI's performance, including financial results and business model.